 Kyle regularly represents vulnerable parties and has been instructed by the official solicitor on a number of occasions, including for a mother at a final hearing where the local authority was seeking placement orders and relying on the mother’s mental health difficulties as a threshold issue.
 His knowledge of Court of Protection issues complements his work with vulnerable parents well, and he had been described by solicitors as ‘going above and beyond what is expected of counsel’.

-Kyle is well versed in the arguments raised and the issues which arise when concerned with an application under the inherent jurisdiction for authorisation to deprive a child of its liberty in the family courts, as well as in cases where the local authority seek orders due to profound mental health difficulties of children.
+Kyle has extensive experience in the arguments raised and the issues which arise when concerned with an application under the inherent jurisdiction for authorisation to deprive a child of its liberty in the family courts, as well as in cases where the local authority seek orders due to profound mental health difficulties of children.

 In addition to his public law practice, Kyle often acts in private children disputes.
 He has acted at all stages through to final hearings, including fact findings.
 He has acted in cases of intractable opposition, and has a good grasp on international issues.